p-casgrain/Q2.jl/readme.md

 # Q2.jl

 This package serves as an interface between Julia and [q/kdb](https://code.kx.com/q/) (similar to [rkdb](https://github.com/KxSystems/rkdb)) so that commands and data can be sent to a remote kdb session and vice versa.
-The package serves as a replacement to the unmaintained [Q.jl](https://github.com/enlnt/Q.jl) with the main difference being fewer dependencies and a more minimal set of features.
+The package serves as a replacement to the unmaintained and outdated [Q.jl](https://github.com/enlnt/Q.jl) with the main difference being fewer dependencies and a more minimal set of features, though with many elements ported over.
 It includes two parts.
 First is the Julia interface, which lets a Julia process connect to a q/kdb server and exchange data.
 The second is a kdb interface  `J.q` which allows julia to be run from within a kdb/q process.

 Currently only Mac and Linux have been tested and are known to be supported.